crowdbotics-apps/test-33274/README.md

 # test_33274

-This is a test repository for a web application developed with Django.
-I coded it from the scratch and deploy it using crowdbotics DevOps standards.
+This is a test repository I coded it from the scratch using Django and deploy it using crowdbotics DevOps standards.

 ## Table of Contents